synha/synha.github.io/_posts/2013-07-18-some-optimizations.md

 <img src="/assets/speed_after.png">

-All that left me with 0.200s to fully loaded.
-Not bad at all!
+All that is 0.200s to fully loaded!
+Not bad at all.
 Having the CC license image saved 208ms alone - although that request happened simultaneously with the javascript load and a font call, so that one fix alone wouldn't have helped nearly as much.
 A 0.647s decrease in page load time is pretty appreciable, especially if we take mobile browsing experiences into account.

+Furthur improvements: I could (should?) look into css / html minifiers, and reformat all the photos I have on the site for smaller image formats.